JuPedSim/JuPedSim/README.md

 > The same container that a developer builds and tests on a laptop can run at scale, in production,
 > on VMs, bare metal, OpenStack clusters, public clouds and more.

-Basically, we package `JuPedSim` and all its dependencies in a lightweight image, which can just used without any hassle.
+Basically, we package `JuPedSim` and all its dependencies in a lightweight image, which can just be used without any hassle.

 ### Linux